zio/zio/docs/overview/testing_effects.md

   } yield s"Server: $server, port: $port"
 ```

 Even effects themselves can be stored in the environment!
-In this case, to access and execute an effect, the `ZIO.environmentWithZIO` method can be used.
+In this case, to access and execute an effect, the `ZIO.serviceWithZIO` method can be used.

 ```scala mdoc:silent
 trait DatabaseOps {